Coronation weekend: Your day-by-day guide to the planned celebrations

 Coronation Concert at Windsor Castle

-After the pageantry of the Coronation ceremony, a special concert will take place at Windsor Castle the following day in celebration of the new reign.
+After the pageantry of the Coronation ceremony, a special concert will take place in celebration of the new reign.

-The show on Windsor Castle’s East Lawn will feature musical stars from around the world, who will perform “musical favourites” and a selection of spoken word sequences.
+Held in the grounds of Windsor Castle, the event's musicians will perform in front of a crowd of 20,000 people as well as invited guests.

-The BBC is currently finalising a line-up of top musicians, stars of stage and screen, and dancers for the event, which will go on late into the night.
+The show will be broadcast across BBC television and radio stations, with millions of people expected to tune in.

 The show will also include an exclusive performance by the Coronation Choir.
 This will be comprised of the nation's “keenest” community choirs and amateur singers, including refugees, NHS workers, members of the LGBTQ+ community.
 Deaf signing choirs will also feature.